nihiven/SEStarbrite/README.md

 Scripting -> Stardust: The portion of Starbrite that can read an understand .ses and .lua (using moonsharp) scripts.

-API(?) -> Starscream: The portion of Starbrite that exposes Starbrite data and functionality through a Lua scripting interface.
+API -> Starscream: The portion of Starbrite that exposes Starbrite data and functionality through a Lua scripting interface.

 ---